GNU/Linux applications alternatives and workarounds

 1. Sign into Outlook on the web.

-2. Right-click the word Folders, click Add shared folder or mailbox.
+2. Right-click the word Folders or right-click your email address , click Add shared folder or mailbox.

 3. Search for the Shared NetID email address (ihelp@uw.edu is used as an example), click Open.